knobs-dials/pg_sizes/README.md

 # Caveats

-You're running someone else's code on your database.

 Proof of concept version, contains various hardcoded assumptions.
-I still need to reread the docs on the various size functions to make sure I didn't misunderstand it.
-Assume I might be, and the sizes might be inaccurate.
+I still need to reread the docs on the various size functions to ensure it means what I think it means.

 The column summaries need to read a lot of table data.
 Which is slowish, and for databases larger than RAM will probably shred your nicely warmed caches.

-Needs access to each database, so basically just assumes:
+Needs access to each database, so:
-- we connect as postgresql role `postgres`
+- assumes we connect as postgresql role `postgres`
-- which is trusted on localhost via pg_hba (so no username)
+- assumes that's trusted on localhost via pg_hba (so no username)
-- that's the admin that can read everything
+- assumes that's the admin and can read everything

+You're running someone else's code on your database.

 # TODO / CONSIDER

-More sanitizing, there's a little nasty code in there.
+Output as JSON or something else parsable

-Since this has code that matches filenames to relations, it wouldn't be a stretch to have a 'forced index warming' mode or such.
+A 'forced index warming' mode or such, because we have code that matches filenames to relations, it wouldn't be a stretch to have

 It may be useful to show disk use rather than apparent size, by stat()s to the filesystem.
-The code for it is commented out because it assumes you have filesystem permissions, which is a point of failure you don't have using pg_class.
+The code for it is commented out because it has to assume you have filesystem permissions, which is a point of failure you don't have using pg_class.

-Output as JSON or something else parsable
+Clean up code, do some things more properly.